Reparations

 Reparations to address past harm have a long history in America and internationally.

-Reparations are measures provided to address harms from the past.
-According to the United Nations, a successful reparations program includes five steps: Cessation, Assurances and Guarantees of Non-Repetition (of the harmful act or wrong), Restitution and Repatriation, Compensation, Satisfaction, and Rehabilitation.
 Reparations are not a new concept in the US or internationally.
 The United States has paid reparations to victims of the internment of Japanese-Americans in camps in World War II and to Indigenous people for the illegal seizure of their land.
-As part of the federal 1862 District of Columbia Compensated Emancipation Act, which freed enslaved Black people in DC, their owners were provided with compensation for their loss of property.
+As part of the federal 1862 District of Columbia Compensated Emancipation Act, which freed enslaved Black people in DC, enslavers were provided with compensation for their losses: the United States is the only jurisdiction that has provided compensation in this way to slaveholders.
 The federal government has provided compensation to people exposed to toxic chemicals by the government, like Vietnam Veterans exposed to Agent Orange, to the descendants of Black victims of lynching, and internationally, to Jewish victims of the Holocaust.

 There are different perspectives on how much, who, and what types of reparations should be made.
 For some, such as members of American Descendants of Slavery (ADOS), those who are direct descendants of enslaved people should be beneficiaries.
 For those who have a Pan-Africanist view, like the National Coalition of Blacks for Reparations in America (N’COBRA), all Black people should be beneficiaries because if you have been living in America, as a Black person, you have most likely experienced racism and discrimination in one way or another.
 The National African American Reparations Commission has twice issued guidance on questions of eligibility and the types of reparations that municipal, state, and federal governments could provide.
 While economists have estimated that trillions of dollars are owed to descendants of slavery, most of the focus to date has been on studying and making recommendations to address the remaining policy issues around how much, and how reparations should be paid.